port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

   -it ghcr.io/port-labs/webhook-terraform:v0.2
 ```

-Now you have a running server that receives webhook request from Port and applies them to terraform files!
+Now you have a running server that receives a webhook request from Port and applies them to terraform files!

 To make your local machine public to Port, you can use either [ngrok](https://ngrok.com/download) or [smee](https://smee.io/).

-A reference of working with `smee`, you can find in our [local debugging guide](../self-service-actions/webhook-actions/local-debugging-webhook.md#creating-the-vm-create-action).
+Our [local debugging guide](../self-service-actions/webhook-actions/local-debugging-webhook.md#creating-the-vm-create-action) contains a reference on how to work with `smee`.

 Otherwise, if you choose `ngrok`, run: